eoumenwa/Dare.ioProjects/PROJECT 10: Load Balancer Solution With Nginx and SSL.md

+# Load Balancer Solution With Nginx and SSL/TLS

 By now you have learned what Load Balancing is used for and have configured an LB solution using Apache, but a DevOps engineer must be a versatile professional and know different alternative solutions for the same problem.
 That is why, in this project we will configure an Nginx Load Balancer solution.